-Existing directors have five years from the August 2011 date of adoption of the guidelines to attain this level of ownership.
+Existing directors have five years from the August 2014 date of adoption or revision of the guidelines to attain this level of ownership.
 Directors elected after the date of the adoption of the Stock Ownership Guidelines will have five years from the date of their election or appointment to the Board to attain this level of ownership.
-All of the non-employee directors with the exception of Mr. Jim W. Mogg, who was appointed on August 27, 2013, currently satisfy the requirements.
-Mr. Mogg will have until August 27, 2018 to comply with these guidelines.
+All of the non-employee directors with the exception of Mr. Jim W. Mogg, who was appointed in August 2013, and Mr. James H. Miller, who was appointed in May 2014, currently satisfy the requirements.